barotbm/Angular/README.md

 # Idea
-Repository to push in code changes related to my learning in Angular world.
+Repository to push in code changes related to my learning in Angular world along with .NET Core.

 # Getting Started
 1) Angular: